Bias in Local Spin Measurements from Deformed Symmetries

 we find

 with all other actions vanishing.
-In this representation the algebra action coincides with that of ordinary $\mathfrak{su}(2)$.
-Does this mean that, for a spin-1/2 system, the deformation disappears?
+In this representation the algebra action coincides with that of ordinary \(\mathfrak{su}(2)\).
+Does this mean that, for a spin-\(\frac12\) system, the deformation has no observable consequences?
 Not at all.
-The algebra is only one of several structures that characterize Hopf-algebra deformations of Lie algebras.
-Another structure of central importance in this paper is the coproduct, denoted by $\Delta$.
+The algebra is only one of the structures that characterize Hopf-algebra deformations of Lie algebras.
+Another structure of central importance in this paper is the {\it coproduct}.

-The coproduct determines how the algebra generators act on tensor products representations — in physical terms, how they act on multiparticle states.
-Such states play a fundamental role in modern quantum theory.
-It suffices to recall that the Bell state used to analyze the Einstein-Podolski-Rosen paradox is itself a two-particle state.
-The aim of this letter is to investigate how deformation, and the associated violation of rotational symmetry, influence the observable properties of Bell states.